codescape/jira-multiple-subtasks/docs/syntax.md

 #### Fix Version(s)

-By default, newly created subtasks with not have any fix versions.
+By default, newly created subtasks will not have any fix versions.
 If you want to provide fix versions you can do that by providing the version names.
 This example will create a subtask with one fix version `2.1`: